Skip to main content

 Skip table of contents

-Matching: Standard question type
+Matching: standard question type

 Use the Matching question type to assess your students' ability to identify pairs.